whacked/cow/tools for remembering code projects.md

 ### limitations
 - no structured comments: this may be by design, but as a memory aid, it helps to have context
 - npm-native: doesn't make sense for non-node projects; otherwise, it creates temptation to stash management commands into the npm toolchain.
 If you have a Django backend with `django` management commands, you probably don't add django commands into `package.json`, so you still have to keep track of at least 2 command entrypoints: `npm run` and `python manage.py`.
-- package.json is [not designed for composability]([https://github.com/npm/npm/issues/8112#issuecomment-192489694](https://github.com/npm/npm/issues/8112#issuecomment-192489694); 10 projects with the same `npm run X` command would have 10 identical `"scripts": { "X": "same special command" }` entries.
+- package.json is [not designed for composability](https://github.com/npm/npm/issues/8112#issuecomment-192489694); 10 projects with the same `npm run X` command would have 10 identical `"scripts": { "X": "same special command" }` entries.
 If I update `special command`, I would need to remember to update 9 other projects (I won't).
-- `package.json` is now a kitchensink metadata file, containing dependencies, to delcarations of [plugin](https://code.visualstudio.com/api/references/extension-manifest) [capabilities](https://flight-manual.atom.io/hacking-atom/sections/package-word-count/), to commands for for testing and building.
+- `package.json` is now a kitchensink metadata file, containing dependencies, to delcarations of [plugin](https://code.visualstudio.com/api/references/extension-manifest) [capabilities](https://flight-manual.atom.io/hacking-atom/sections/package-word-count/), to commands for testing and building.
 It's sensible in that it's all data _about the package_ -- but so is the README.
 In the end, the distinction seems to be `package.json` for electrons and README for neurons.
-Since I'm losing neurons but not electrons, I have to play dangerously in machine land.
+Since neurons die but electrons live forever, we need better ways to make dryware assist the wetware.

 ### recollection bad? composition good!

-If you have a bunch of Node projects that follow a similar base dependency structure, and suddenly dependabot suggests updating dependencies all at once, one way to ease remembering which projects to update is by restructuring `package.json` files into an inheritance hierarchy; several tools exist with this functionality: [dhall](https://dhall-lang.org/), [cue](https://github.com/cue-lang/cue), straight javascript or typescript, but in my experience, [jsonnet](https://jsonnet.org/) offers the best feature set of a pure and complete JSON substitute [^jsonnet-quirks]
+If you have a bunch of Node projects that follow a similar base dependency structure, and suddenly dependabot suggests updating dependencies all at once, one way to ease remembering which projects to update is by restructuring `package.json` files into an inheritance hierarchy; several tools exist with this functionality: [dry-dry](https://github.com/Cosium/dry-dry)[^why-not-dry-dry], [dhall](https://dhall-lang.org/), [cue](https://github.com/cue-lang/cue), straight javascript or typescript, but in my experience, [jsonnet](https://jsonnet.org/) offers the best feature set of a pure and complete JSON substitute [^jsonnet-quirks]

+[^why-not-dry-dry]: `dry` is a package designed specifically to address `package.json` composability, and on paper, addresses the _copy paste madness_ that emerges across co-evolving projects.
+It introduces new syntax, files, and commands specifically for managing the package file, but composability is a problem more fundamental than the format or language, such that being an npm package looks like a drawback.
+Several other tools that directly attack the problem of composable data are much more attractive in comparison.
+They also play well with other programs in the shell, and have fast, pre-compiled, multi-platform binaries.

 - Jsonnet is a strict superset of JSON, which allows low-friction ease-in (as TypeScript does for JavaScript)
-- comes with syntax formatter (which works excellently in [Vim](https://github.com/google/vim-jsonnet)) and more regular syntax (that leads to cleaner diffs)
+- like the `Go` programming language, it comes with an official syntax formatter, which works excellently in [Vim](https://github.com/google/vim-jsonnet), and more regular syntax (like trailing commas, which leads to cleaner diffs)
 - loose importing means any jsonnet file can inherit from any other jsonnet/json file, which makes setting up composition very easy
-- easy [bindings for several popular languages](https://jsonnet.org/ref/bindings.html) including python and Node
+- straightforward [bindings for several popular languages](https://jsonnet.org/ref/bindings.html) including python and Node

-As an example for package inheritence then, I would have a shared package file:
+As an example for package inheritence then, let's start with a shared package file:

 ```
 $ cat super/package.jsonnet